 When destination B becomes not busy after having initiated and completed a new communication, the network waits a short time (as defined by the destination B idle guard timer) in order to allow the resources to be reused for originating a communication.
 If the resources are not reused by destination B within this time, the network automatically recalls user A.

 When user A accepts the CCNR recall, then the network automatically generates a CCNR call to destination B.

-The charging of the CCNR suscribers is measured by the MMTel AS handling CCNR in offline charging only.